Asteroid: Active asteroids

 By smashing into the asteroid Dimorphos, NASA's Double Asteroid Redirection Test spacecraft made it an active asteroid.
 Scientists had proposed that some active asteroids are the result of impact events, but no one had ever observed the activation of an asteroid.
 The DART mission activated Dimorphos under precisely known and carefully observed impact conditions, enabling the detailed study of the formation of an active asteroid for the first time.
 Observations show that Dimorphos lost approximately 1 million kilograms after the collision.
 Impact produced a dust plume that temporarily brightened the Didymos system and developed a 10000 km-long dust tail that persisted for several months.

 Dark comets

 First identified in 2024, dark comets are asteroids that show non-gravitational acceleration, a behavior normally seen in comets but not asteroids, but have no coma or tail, appearing visually as asteroids.
 Two families have been identified.
 The Outer Family consists of objects larger than 100 meters, and have orbits that reach out nearly to Jupiter, resembling Jupiter family comets.
 The Inner Family dark comets were smaller than 50 meters, darker, and had roughly circular orbits.
-All dark comets orbit in the main asteroid belt except for 'Oumuamua, an interstellar object, which was the first asteroid-like object to show non-gravitation acceleration, while appearing visually as an asteroid.
+All dark comets orbit in the main asteroid belt except for ʻOumuamua, an interstellar object, which was the first asteroid-like object to show non-gravitation acceleration, while appearing visually as an asteroid.